boostercloud/booster/docs/README.md

 choco install git
 ```

+After installing git in your machine, you need to take a look in the global variables `user.name` and `user.email`, that should be properly configured globally.
+you can can check this page to [config your global variables](https://git-scm.com/docs/git-config)

 ##### Set up an AWS account

 This step is optional; Booster is a cloud-native framework, meaning that your application